Fundamental irreversibility of the classical three-body problem. New approaches and ideas in the study of dynamical systems: T he mappings between 6 D E uclidean and 6 D conformal -E uclidean subspaces

 and, correspondingly:

 In equations (\ref{23}) the following notations are made:

 where $i,j,k=\overline{4,6}.$

-It should be noted that the solutions of algebraic systems (\ref{22}) and (\ref{23}) form two different 3D manifolds $\mathfrak{S}^{(3)} $ and $\mathfrak{R}^{(3)}$, respectively.
-The manifold $\mathfrak{S}^{(3)} $ is in a one-to-one mapping on the one hand with the subspace $\mathbb{E}^3 \in\{\bar{\rho}\}$ (where $\mathbb{E}^3\subset\mathbb{E}^6$ the \emph{internal space} of three-body system in the hyper-spherical coordinates system), and on the other hand with the manifold $\mathcal{M}^{(3)} $ (see Fig. 2).
-This approvement follows from the fact that all points of the manifold $\mathcal{M}^{(3)}$ and the subspace $\mathbb{E}^3 $, pairwise connected through the corresponding derivatives (see (\ref{12})), which, as unknown variables, enter the algebraic equations (\ref{22}), and, in addition, as shown there exist also inverse coordinate transformations (see Appendix B).
+It should be noted that the solutions of algebraic systems (\ref{22}) and (\ref{23}) form two different 3$D$ manifolds $\mathfrak{S}^{(3)} $ and $\mathfrak{R}^{(3)}$, respectively.
+Since the manifold $\mathfrak{S}^{(3)}$ play a key role in the proofs and the theoretical constructions of representation, the features of its structure are studied in detail (see Appendix \textbf{B}).
+Note that the manifold $\mathfrak{S}^{(3)}$ is in a one-to-one mapping on the one hand with the subspace $\mathbb{E}^3 \ni\{\bar{\rho}\}$ (where $\mathbb{E}^3\subset \mathbb{E}^6$ the \emph{internal space} in the hyperspherical coordinate system), and on the other hand with the submanifold $\mathcal{M}^{(3)}_{\{\bar{J}\}}$ (see FIG. 2).
+Note that this statement follows from the fact that all points of the submanifold $\mathcal{M}^{(3)}_{\{\bar{J}\}}$ and the subspace $\mathbb{E}^3 \subset\mathbb{R}^3$, are pairwise connected through the corresponding derivatives (see (\ref{12})), which, as unknown variables, enter the algebraic equations (\ref{22}), and, in addition, as shown there exist also inverse coordinate transformations (see Appendix \textbf{C}).

-Now we prove continuity of these mappings.\\ Recall that the unknowns in the equations (\ref{22}) are in fact functions of coordinates $\{\bar{\rho}\}$.
-If to make a shift in the coordinates ie, $\{\bar{\rho}\}\to \{\bar{\rho}\} +\{\delta\bar{\rho}\}$, then instead (\ref{22}), we get the following system of equations:
+Now we prove continuity of these mappings.
+Recall that the unknowns in the equations (\ref{22}) are in fact functions of coordinates $\{\bar{\rho}\}$.
+By making infinitely small coordinate shifts $\{\bar{\rho}\}\to \{\bar{\rho}\}+\{\delta\bar{\rho}\}$ in (\ref{22}), we get the following system of equations: